Alexis St. Martin: Work with Beaumont

-When the wound healed itself, the edge of the hole in the stomach had attached itself to the edge of the hole in the skin, creating a permanent gastric fistula.
-There was very little scientific understanding of digestion at the time and Beaumont recognized the opportunity he had in St-Martin – he could literally watch the processes of digestion as they occurred by dangling pieces of food attached to a string into St-Martin's stomach, then later pulling it out to observe to what extent it had been digested.
-Beaumont continued to experiment on St-Martin off and on until 1833, performing an estimated 200 experiments over a period of 10 years.
+When the wound healed, the edge of the hole in the stomach attached itself to the edge of the hole in the skin, creating a permanent gastric fistula.
+There was very little scientific understanding of digestion at the time and Beaumont recognized the opportunity he had in St-Martin.
+In August 1825, while stationed at Fort Niagara and accompanied by St-Martin, Beaumont conducted his first official experiment.
+He suspended pieces of food attached to a string into St-Martin's stomach and later removed them to observe the extent of digestion.
+This was the first in a series of 238 experiments between 1825 and 1833, which assessed digestive processes under a variety of conditions including fasting, exercise, and different emotional states.

-St-Martin allowed the experiments to be conducted, not as an act to repay Beaumont for keeping him alive but rather because Beaumont had the illiterate St-Martin sign a contract to work as a servant.
-Beaumont recalls the chores St-Martin did: "During this time, in the intervals of experimenting, he performed all the duties of a common servant, chopping wood, carrying burthens, etc. with little or no suffering or inconvenience from his wound."
-Although these chores were not bothersome, some of the experiments were painful to St-Martin, for example when Beaumont had placed sacks of food in the stomach, Beaumont noted: "the boy complained of some pain and uneasiness at the breast."
+St-Martin participated in Beaumont's experiments while working for him as a servant under contract.
+Beaumont recalls the chores performed by St-Martin: "During this time, in the intervals of experimenting, he performed all the duties of a common servant, chopping wood, carrying burthens, etc. with little or no suffering or inconvenience from his wound."

+Some of the experiments were reportedly painful to St-Martin.
+After placing sacks of food in the stomach, Beaumont noted "the boy complained of some pain and uneasiness at the breast."
+During a trip to Plattsburgh, New York in September of 1825, St-Martin returned to his native Canada against Beaumont's wishes.
+There he married and started a family.
+He would not reunite with Beaumont until 1829, at which point he was living in poverty near Montreal and willing to join Beaumont in Prairie du Chien, Wisconsin.
+The experiments continued until 1833.